Roger Reaves

 In his memoir, Smuggler (2016), Reaves claims that Seal paid millions in bribes to the Clintons when Bill Clinton was governor of Arkansas in order to land planes carrying cocaine at Mena, Arkansas.

+Reaves was referenced in more DEA case files than Manuel Noriega, according to former DEA agent Michael Levine in his book The Big White Lie.
+Levine described an operation in which Reaves was considered a high-value target, and agents extended the mission in hopes of capturing him.

 Reaves served over thirty cumulative years in prison and escaped five times.
 He spent time in German, Australian, and American penal institutions, while supported by his wife throughout.
 He was shot down twice while in an aircraft and was tortured in a Mexican jail.
 In his own words, he is an "adventurous person".